Spectre-hidN/VaxNotifier-Cowin_Vaccine_notifier/Readme.md

    ```sh
    python VaxNotifier.py
    ```
-- Choose the desired options and set up the notifier according to your desire
+- Choose the desired options and set up the notifier.

   *__Do Not close termux from recent tab or notification panel or else, you will not get vaccine updates__*